husyn/husyn.dev/_posts/2021-01-01-facts-why-aws-is-cheap.markdown

 ## Commitment Free

 This is my favorite point and consideration with the cloud.
 There are just no commitments at all and anyone can mix and match any services with any provider.
-One can stop any serivce and not have to worry about the bills from that point onwards.
+One can stop any service and not have to worry about the bills from that point onwards.

 ### YouTube Video